Gangascoob/F21GA_Coursework/Render/Readme.md

 To keep with the 'clean' glossy look that modern F1 garages have the workstations utilized the same plasticky red that the walls and ceiling used, while the surface is a slightly rougher black.

 ## Laptops

+To model the laptops, a cube was 'flattened' and scaled upwards on the x and y axes to create the laptop base.
+This was then duplicated and rotated to create the laptop's screen/lid.
+Loop cuts were made near each edge of the lid to create a lip around the edges.
+The inner face of this was then scaled down a tiny bit and then extruded inwards.
+The scaling allows there to be a slight gradient rather than just a sharp 90 degree angle.

+The keys started as a single row of individual cube meshes, followed by duplicating the row a number of times to get a decent number of keys.
+Initially an array modifier had been used to do this, but that didn't allow for modifying individual keys to imitate the larger keys (e.g. space bar and return).
+Once the keys had been sized to look somewhat similar to a standard keyboard, the touchpad was modelled by just putting a number of loopcuts on the base panel of the laptop and setting it to a different material colour.

+More time could have been spent making the keyboard more realistic, but given the render and animations don't really showcase the laptop keyboards at all it didn't seem like a good use of time to commit to making something that isn't even seen.

+The materials were nothing fancy - simply a rough metallic grey for the laptop casing.
+The keys and screen used a darker grey with similar roughness, but metallic turned all the way to zero to give a plastic feel.

+## Screens/Monitors

+The monitors were modelled off my own BenQ monitor, although simplified a little.
+The actual screen portion was modelled in essentially the same manner as the screen of the laptop, as were the wall screens.
+The base started as a cylinder which was then flattened and widened through scaling to create the familiar stretched circular base found on most monitors.
+The stand itself was extruded from the back of the screens, with some edge selections + moves to create nicer angles.

+The materials were as you'd expect for a monitor/screen - a simple black, zero metallic and low roughness for everything but the screen.
+The screen shared practically the same material, but with roughness turned up to give that 'dead' look that switched off screens have.

+On reflection, power buttons and cables could have been added for extra detail - however in the context of the scene it doesn't seem particularly important, as the cars should draw most of the attention of the viewer.

+## Trolleys

+The trolleys were more of a pain than expected.
+Originally I had tried to do it just using loop cuts and extrusions from a cube but was unable to get comfortable curves on the edges using that method.
+This led to having to create the edges separately and join them together, then curve the corners to give a more modern aesthetic by moving selected edges.
+The shelves were simple enough with just being scaled cubes, as were the wheels as cylinders.